aridoza/foundational-java/Concurrency/concurrency2.md

 In reality, the value of the portfolio has not changed at all; $88,000 of FB was sold, and the same amount of ABC was bought.
 Zero net change in portfolio value.

-But imagine that a reader came in to calculate the portfolio value *just* while the writer was updating.
+But imagine that a reader came in to calculate the portfolio value *just* as the writer was updating.

-The writer sold the $88,000 of FB when the reader comes in.
-The reader is a fast thread, so it reads FB (down 88,000), ABC (unchanged, because the writer did not get to it yet), and MSFT (which was not changed at all) So in that scenario, the reader will see a portfolio that is $88,000 lower than the actual value.
+The writer sells the $88,000 of FB when the reader comes in.
+The reader is a fast thread, so it reads FB (down 88,000), ABC (unchanged, because the writer did not get to it yet), and MSFT (which was not changed at all).
+In that scenario, the reader will see a portfolio that is $88,000 lower than the actual value.
 Hmm... what should we do?

 Now, we might try to synchronize, which should cure the problem of data consistency, but by doing so, the writers may never get a chance to write, since there might *always* be readers holding the lock.
-Our hedge fund manager is not on board.
+Our hedge fund manager is not on board with this.

-The solution for both data consistency and a happy boss in this case is to use a `ReadWriteLock`.
+In this case, the solution for both data consistency and a happy boss is to use a `ReadWriteLock`.
 The way this works is each reader thread grabs a read lock.
 These do not block each other at all.

 When a writer gets a write lock, the writer blocks until there are no more readers!
 And no _new_ readers can get in, as long as a writer is waiting for a write lock.

-Here is an animation to illustrate that.
-(The reader threads are shown with arrow heads, and the writers have trapezoid heads.
-Also, the state is color coded - green is running, and white is waiting.)
+Here is an animation to illustrate that concept.
+The reader threads are shown with arrow heads, and the writers have trapezoid heads.
+Also, the state is color coded: Green is running, and white is waiting.

 ![](resources/read-write-lock.gif)

-Notice that in the animations, as long as there are no writers, readers come and go freely.
+Notice that, in the animations, as long as there are no writers, readers come and go freely.
 As soon as a writer comes along, new readers and writers must wait.
 Once the last writer does its job, all of the waiting readers are free once again to perform their computations.

 To create a new `ReadWriteLock`, call exactly that: